getodk/docs/odk1-src/form-audit-log.rst

 Timestamps
 -----------

 If we relied entirely on the time reported by the device for timestamps, users or the network could change the device time and manipulate the correctness of the audit log.
-For this reason, only use device time for the form start timestamp.
+For this reason, we only use device time for the form start timestamp.
 All subsequent event timestamps are the result of elapsed time, which users cannot change, added to the form start timestamp.
 This means that while the timestamps themselves may potentially be inaccurate, the time elapsed within and between the timestamps are always accurate within one form editing session.

 Using epoch time makes it easy to compute elapsed time by subtracting start from end.
 For example, given the following log: